umdevelopera/um-woocommerce-bought-product/README.md

 ## Key features
 - Adds the "Bought products" field to the form builder.
 - Adds the "Bought products" filter to the member directory.
-- Updates the 'woo_bought_products' user meta on the plugin activation.
+- Updates the `woo_bought_products` user meta on the plugin activation.
-- Updates the 'woo_bought_products' user meta on the order status change.
+- Updates the `woo_bought_products` user meta on the order status change.

 ## Installation